Why Cogint Is Undervalued

 Source: Author Analysis

 In order to value Cogint, we screened for comparable information and analytics companies.
-Using Cogint's projected consensus 2017 revenue of $235 million, and an average comparable company enterprise value to revenue multiple, based on the 50,663,171 number of shares outstanding, we are setting a 12-month price target of $12.
+Using Cogint's projected consensus 2017 revenue of $235 million, and an average comparable company enterprise value to revenue multiple, based on the 50,663,171 shares outstanding, we are setting a 12-month price target of $12.
 Thus investors purchasing shares at current levels would enjoy substantial upside if our price target is achieved.

 Competition

 Observing Cogint's competition, they have a rustic, dated feel about them.
-Transunion, founded in 1968, and Fair Isaac Corporation, founded in 1956, especially seem to not have the relevancy or innovation that Cogint exhibits.
+TransUnion, founded in 1968, and Fair Isaac Corporation (NYSE:FICO), founded in 1956, especially seem to not have the relevancy or innovation that Cogint exhibits.
 Working in the data analytics industry, companies must not fall behind or they will be left behind.
-These companies are ahead of Cogint regarding their financial stance, but this does not reflect Cogint's unique position in the market driven by its technology.
+These companies are ahead of Cogint regarding their financial stance, but this does not reflect its unique position in the market driven by its technology.
 Cogint has an important advantage over its competition namely its adaptability and catering to millennials and their unique needs.
-Additionally, Cogint has an experienced management team which has built and sold companies in this sector.
+Additionally, it has an experienced management team which has built and sold companies in this sector.

 In the last decade, it has become much difficult for companies to market to consumers.
 People are accessing content in a variety of ways.
 Unlike its peers, Cogint combats this elusiveness by having 80% of consumer interactions through mobile devices.
-We view Cogint's mobile strategy as powerful, and also necessary as we move to an all mobile world.
+We view Cogint's mobile strategy as powerful and also necessary as we move to an all-mobile world.

 Insider trading at Cogint is also a positive reflection on the outlook of the company.
-The largest inside shareholder is Ryan Schulke, the Chief Executive Officer of Fluent, LLC, with 550,000 shares.
+The largest inside shareholder is Ryan Schulke, the chief executive officer of Fluent, LLC, with 550,000 shares.
 Overall, key insiders hold a total of 1,207,566, which is 2.4% of total shares and a market value of $4,709,507.
 For being in the early stages of this company, it is a positive sign to see management so invested in it.

-With Cogint's acquisitions of both Fluent, LLC and Q Interactive Inc., the opportunity for growth has increased exponentially for the company as well as an increase in shareholder value.
+With Cogint's acquisitions of both Fluent, LLC and Q Interactive, Inc., the opportunity for growth has increased exponentially for the company as well as an increase in shareholder value.
 Each subsidiary has come with an improvement in leadership and management as well as an expansion of technology, unique to both companies.
-Fluent LLC will bring its expertise in people-based digital marketing and customer acquisition, which uses mobile devices and survey responses to gain a deeper insight into Customers buying decisions.
-Q Interactive Inc, compliments Fluents' digital marketing by providing hundreds of millions of leads to advertisers as well as validating consumer data such as email, home address and phone number.
+Fluent LLC will bring its expertise in people-based digital marketing and customer acquisition, which uses mobile devices and survey responses to gain a deeper insight into customers' buying decisions.
+Q Interactive complements Fluent's digital marketing by providing hundreds of millions of leads to advertisers as well as validating consumer data such as email, home address and phone number.

 We expect these acquisitions will significantly benefit shareholders through synergistic growth.
 An example of past big data mergers support this assumption.
-IHS Markit, one of Cogint's competitors has used this tactic for the last couple of years to increase market share and shareholder value by bolting on smaller competitor companies.
-When IHS acquired Markit, they received a tax break of around 15% as well as an increase in share price by nearly 12%.
-Thus we view acquisitions as a viable strategy for growth in this industry.
+IHS Markit (NASDAQ:INFO), one of Cogint's competitors, has used this tactic for the last couple of years to increase market share and shareholder value by bolting on smaller competitor companies.
+When IHS acquired Markit, it received a tax break of around 15% as well as an increase in share price by nearly 12%.
+Thus, we view acquisitions as a viable strategy for growth in this industry.

-Another highly publicized big data merger took place when Dell Inc. acquired EMC Corp. for $67 Billion.
-This buy out positions Dell for significant growth, as well as helping their transition from being a personal computer provider to a big data company.
+Another highly publicized big data merger took place when Dell acquired EMC Corp. for $67 billion.
+This buyout positions Dell for significant growth, as well as helping its transition from being a personal computer provider to a big data company.
 EMC specializes in information security, data storage, cloud computing, big data analytics and covers around 20% of the data storage market (to put that into perspective, it's double the amount of Dell).

 Reflects the consideration paid at closing to Fluent's shareholders in IDI's common stock.